Choonster-Minecraft-Mods/TestMod3/README.md

 It's not supposed to be a complete or working mod.

-**WARNING: The 1.13.2 update is still a work in progress.
-Not everything is working yet.**
+**WARNING: The 1.13.2 update will not be completed.
+I'm working on the 1.14.3 update instead.**